Supplement Clarity

 Can it help hair grow?

-There's no evidence Balance supplements regrow hair or improves hair thickness.
+There's no evidence that Balance supplements regrow hair or improve hair thickness.
 If this happened to you, leave a comment below.
-For more insights on other supplements see these reviews
+For more insights on other supplements, see these reviews

 How do you contact Alani Nutrition?

-The company makes many dietary supplements. they can all be purchased directly from the company website AlaniNu.com.
-You can also find the supplement at GNC.
-It's possible some social media influencers may promote these supplements too.
-As a rule, be cautious with supplements from social media.
+The company makes many dietary supplements.
+They can all be purchased directly from the company website, AlaniNu.com.
+You can also find the supplement at GNC, Amazon and similar companies.
+Some social media influencers may promote these supplements too.

 Money-Back guarantee